 For 2024, our total capital expenditures, including amounts financed, are estimated to range from \$325.0 million to \$375.0 million, net of asset sales.
 These 2024 estimated net capital expenditures include revenue equipment purchases of \$155.0 million, primarily for our Asset-Based operations, including approximately \$10.2 million of previously planned 2023 equipment purchases which were delayed due to supply chain-related manufacturing delays and cancellations and carried over to our 2024 planned expenditures.
 The remainder of our 2024 expected capital expenditures includes \$130.0 million of investments in real estate and facility upgrades to support our growth plans, including \$46.4 million of previously planned 2023 investments which were delayed and carried over to our 2024 planned expenditures, as well as other investments across the enterprise, such as technology-related items and miscellaneous dock equipment upgrades and enhancements.
-We have the flexibility to adjust certain planned 2024 capital expenditures as business levels dictate.
 In January 2024, we purchased three service center locations for an all-cash purchase price of \$30.2 million and executed a lease buyout for \$7.8 million, as a result of the properties becoming available due to the previously mentioned LTL competitor bankruptcy.
-Depreciation and amortization expense, excluding amortization of intangibles, is estimated to be approximately \$13.0 million in 2024.
+Depreciation and amortization expense, excluding amortization of intangibles, is estimated to be approximately \$142.0 million in 2024.
 The amortization of intangible assets is estimated to be approximately \$13.0 million in 2024, primarily related to purchase accounting amortization associated with the MoLo acquisition.